CivML-PolyMtl/cutagi-doc/README.md

 # py/cuTAGI Documentation

-cuTAGI is an open-source Bayesian neural networks library that is based on Tractable Approximate Gaussian Inference (TAGI) theory.
-It supports various neural network architectures such as full-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised, unsupervised, and reinforcement learning.
+cuTAGI is an open-source Bayesian neural networks library that is based on the Tractable Approximate Gaussian Inference (TAGI) theory.
+It supports various neural network architectures such as fully-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised, unsupervised, and reinforcement learning.
 This library has a python API called pyTAGI that allows users to easily use the C++ and CUDA libraries.

 ## Getting Started